Henry Hudson: Expedition of 1609

 In 1609, Hudson was chosen by merchants of the Dutch East India Company in the Netherlands to find an easterly passage to Asia.
 While awaiting orders and supplies in Amsterdam, he heard rumours of a northwest route to the Pacific through North America.
 Hudson had been told to sail through the Arctic Ocean north of Russia, into the Pacific and so to the Far East.
 Hudson departed Amsterdam on 4 April, in command of the Dutch ship (English: Half Moon).
 He could not complete the specified (eastward) route because ice blocked the passage, as with all previous such voyages, and he turned the ship around in mid-May while somewhere east of Norway's North Cape.
 At that point, acting outside his instructions, Hudson pointed the ship west and decided to try to seek a westerly passage through North America.

 They reached the Grand Banks of Newfoundland on 2 July, and in mid-July made landfall near the LaHave area of Nova Scotia.
 Here they encountered Indigenous people who were accustomed to trading with the French; they were willing to trade beaver pelts, but apparently no trades occurred.
 The ship stayed in the area about ten days, the crew replacing a broken mast and fishing for food.
-On the 25 July, a dozen men from the Halve Maen, using muskets and small cannon, went ashore and assaulted the village near their anchorage.
+On the 25 July, a dozen men from Halve Maen, using muskets and small cannon, went ashore and assaulted the village near their anchorage.
 They drove the people from the settlement and took their boat and other property—probably pelts and trade goods.